 The Nuxia genus has been moved from the Loganiaceae family to Buddlejaceae and now to Stilbaceae.

-The bark is pale grey, may be smooth or rough and flaking, young branches angular and purplish with raised leaf scars.
-The leaves are opposite or in whorls of three, simple and tapering to the apex, with entire, wavy margins.
+The bark of N. floribunda is pale grey, smooth or rough and flaking, young branches angular and purplish with raised leaf scars.
+The leaves are opposite or in whorls of three, simple and tapering to their tips, with entire, wavy margins.